 Define the detailed skills for the highest priority facilities, departments, or teams, and align them to your business processes.

 A skills matrix is a grid-like tool that displays required skills and proficiencies in correlation to job roles.
 It provides a centralized, visual representation of skill requirements, what skills are available within your workforce, and where gaps exist.
-An ideal skills matrix provides data-driven insights into workforce skills at a variety of levels - individual employees, teams, and organizational divisions.
+An ideal skills matrix is housed in a digitized skills management software, and provides data-driven insights into workforce skills at a variety of levels - individual employees, teams, and organizational divisions,

 A skills matrix makes your workforce data more accessible, convenient, and reviewable.
 When you’re able to see this data in one comprehensive picture, you can spend less time searching through files, and more time acting on the data the skills matrix gives you.
 Here are a few examples: project staffing, skills gap analysis, capability building, and succession planning.

-The main difference between a skills matrix, competency matrix, and capability matrix is the terminology.
+The main difference between a skills matrix and a competency matrix is the terminology.
 No matter the name, the visual tool displays an employee or team's proficiency level against various skills, competencies, knowledge, experiences, and abilities associated with their job role or roles.
-Organizational leaders and managers can use the matrix view to understand workforce capability, identify skills gaps, and strategically build and deploy teams.
+Organizational leaders and managers can use the matrix view to understand and identify skills gaps, and strategically build and deploy teams.

 A skills matrix provides ample benefits to the organization, enabling a better understanding of current workforce skills, competencies, knowledge, experiences, and capabilities.